airsoftnorge/mundana/_posts/005_guides/2023-08-21-distribution-of-radio-channels-for-large-games.md

 > [ 446.19375 MHz ] - Channel 16 - Side B, Platoon 5 <br>
 <br>

-This structure then in turn, can be used to formulate the callsigns used on the respective sides' Command Net channels, in this case, Side B (Bravo Company): <br>
+This structure then in turn, can be used to formulate the callsigns used on the respective sides' Command Net channels, in the following example, Side B (Bravo Company): <br>
 <br>

 # Side B Command Net Callsigns #